egardner/ericgardner.info/source/notes/back-to-basics.html.md

 Why am I building a personal website by hand in 2020?
 These days, the Web is dominated by a few large platforms.
 In the past they pretended to be transparent tools that empowered their users to communicate whatever they wanted.
-But increasingly it seems like the medium has become the message, and services like Facebook, Google, Twitter, et al want to inject themselves into the conversations more and more – all in the name of maximizing "engagement".
+But increasingly it seems that the medium has become the message, and services like Facebook, Google, Twitter, et al want to inject themselves into the conversations more and more – all in the name of maximizing "engagement".

-I prefer to reclaim ownership of my own voice and thoughts here and am encouraged to see other people doign the same.
+I prefer to reclaim ownership of my own voice and thoughts here and am encouraged to see other people doing the same.